-By the 1600s the Newcastle Hostmen, the successors to the earlier burgesses made Newcastle more powerful than ever in its dominance of the Tyne.
+By the 1600s the Newcastle Hostmen, the successors to the earlier burgesses made Newcastle more powerful than ever before in its dominance of the Tyne.
 The Hostmen were responsible for dredging the river to aid the navigation of ships but allowed the Tyne to silt up around the Shields area restricting the activities of the rival port.
 The building and repairing of ships on the Tyne was also legally confined to Newcastle forcing many vessels to head upstream to that town.

 Enforcement of Newcastle’s rights with regard to trade on the Tyne was sometimes brutal.
-A North Shields shipwright who was not a freeman of Newcastle was imprisoned and his wife beaten to death by carpenters accompanied by sergeants from Newcastle who came to the mouth of the Tyne.
+A North Shields shipwright who was not a freeman of Newcastle was imprisoned and his wife beaten to death by carpenters who were accompanied by sergeants from Newcastle who had come to the mouth of the Tyne to serve their own form of justice.

 The 1700s saw greater expansion of North Shields and even the commencement of shipbuilding here.
 In the early 1700s North Shields was still largely confined to a single riverside street and its immediate vicinity with some periphery houses clustered on the sloping bank to the north.
 The main street stretched along the line of present day Clive Street – Liddle Street – Bell Street route towards the present fish quay at the eastern end.
 It was an overcrowded, lively and often insanitary place.

 Today much of the north side of Clive Street is dominated by a bare grassy bank that ascends from the river, with the south side of the street being the home to modern flats.
 In Liddle Street Port of Tyne warehouses can be seen on the river side of the street.
 Further east into Bell Street towards the fish quay are pleasant eating places with a focus on fish and great views across the Tyne.